Amateur Photographer verdict

 The ultra-wide-angle camera is almost capable of taking acceptable ultra-wide-angle shots, but even with an 8MP resolution you can see the poor image quality particularly towards the corners of the frame.

 It’s almost like a toy camera in comparison to the 200MP main camera.
-How can a phone be marketed as having a 200MP camera, and that being an essential and amazing feature, and then they also provide you with an 8MP camera, as though megapixels don’t matter in the slightest?
-Which is it, do high megapixel counts matter, or do they not?
+This phone is marketed for having the essential and amazing feature of a 200MP camera, but provide an 8MP camera alongside it as though megapixels count for nothing.
+Which is it: do high megapixel counts matter, or do they not?

-There is no telephoto camera, however, there is the option to use 2x zoom, which takes a crop of the image.
-With 200MP on offer, you’d think you’d get some decent results, but unfortunately the results aren’t anything special.
+There is no telephoto camera, though there is the option to use 2x zoom, which takes a crop of the image.
+With 200MP on offer, you’d think you’d get some decent results, but unfortunately the results are nothing special.
 If you pinch to zoom you can go up to 10x digital zoom, but we wouldn’t recommend using anything more than 2x zoom.

 The portrait mode lets you adjust the “aperture” with differing levels of background blur depending on what you select.
 There are beauty options, as well as access to the filters.
 The framing stays the same as when using the normal photo modes, and it’s a shame there isn’t a slightly closer crop available.